Become a Peer Educator

 Do you want to promote education and awareness about mental health and common college student stressors?
 Become a COPE Peer Educator!
 You will benefit from receiving training and mentoring from Counseling Center Clinicians in topics related to personal and professional growth.
 At the Counseling Center, we believe students are the experts on what other students want to learn!
 As a member of COPE you attend weekly meetings to plan and executive program initiatives that YOU choose.
 As a Peer Educator, you will gain valuable leadership experience while making a difference in your community.

-The current application for COPE membership will open on Friday, September 29, 2023, and close on Friday, October 13 at 11:59 p.m.
+The current application for COPE membership will open on Friday, September 26, 2025, and close on Friday, October 10, 2025 at 11:59 p.m.
 We will also be hosting optional information sessions.
-These sessions will be held virtually on Thursday, September 21 at 6 p.m. and Wednesday, September 27 at 8 p.m.
-The Zoom link will be available on our Instagram (@cope_umiami) or by email request (COPE@miami.edu).
+These sessions will be held virtually.
+The date/time and Zoom link will be available on our Instagram (@cope_umiami) or by email request (COPE@miami.edu).

 Submit your application here: Apply.